NREL/HPC/docs/Friendly_User/BuildandRun/gpubuildandrun.md

 This gives us a standard, known programming environment from which to start.
 The "source" line give us access to a new set of modules. ml craype-x86-genoa sets optimizations for the cpus on the GPU nodes.

-After this header we load module specific to the example.
+After this header we load modules specific to the example.
 We then compile and run the example.

-**If the file "runall" is sourced (after getting an interactive session on 2 gpu nodes) all examples will are run.
+**If the file "runall" is sourced (after getting an interactive session on 2 gpu nodes) all examples will run.
 This takes about 20 minutes.
 You can also sbatch script.**